jack4Lindsay/tag/README.md

 Server:

-  - Must be ran in the command line.
+  - Must be ran from the command line.
 A pretty GUI may come in the future, but for now that focus has been put on the client.
 Port-fowarding on port 44440 may be necessary depending on your network (Usually is necessary).

   - A socket-recycling algorithm that helps to clear out the closed sockets and make room for the new ones coming in